ChrystianDuarte/rhosmapi/README.md

 	    "age": 30
 	}

-in the section "Choose to create a REST Resource with the Data Type"
+in the section "Choose to create a REST Resource with the Data Type" select "Rest Resource", then clcik